AlexisZamara/HardModeRevamp/README.md

 #### Item Changes
 - breaking a crop with a hoe automatically replants it using one of the dropped seeds
-- god apples can be crafted using an Apple surrounded by 8 Gold Blocks
+- god apples can be crafted using shaped recipe:
+  - A = Apple / G = Gold Block
+    - G G G
+    - G A G
+    - G G G
 - gold armor rebalanced:
-  - gold chestplate armor value increased from
+  - gold chestplate armor value increased from 5 to 6.5
+  - gold leggings armor value increased from 3 to 4.5
+  - gold boots armor value increased from 1 to 2.5
 - weapon damage rebalanced:
-  - base axe damage reduced by 6 points
+  - axe damage returned to 1.8.1 values (base fist damage +1, total of one heart of damage)
-  - base sword damage reduced by 2 points
+  - sword damage reduced by 1 (or half a heart)

 #### Gameplay Changes
 - creeper explosions always cause blocks placed by a player to drop when destroyed
   - the dropped items may still be destroyed by a different creeper explosion